 The Cause of Red Eyes

-The main reason cannabis consumers experience blood-red eyes is the active ingredient tetrahydrocannabinol (THC), as found in my THC gummies.
+The main culprit behind this is THC, the active ingredient in products like my THC gummies.

-THC lowers your blood pressure, causing the dilation of the blood vessels and capillaries in the eyes.
+THC lowers your blood pressure, which causes the blood vessels and capillaries in your eyes to dilate.

 Smoking vs. Edibles